tomaslangkaas/markof.js/README.md

     converted to a straight single quotation mark instead of an apostrophe.

-    Mustof formatting is disabled within code blocks and code-formatted text.
+    Markof formatting is disabled within code blocks and code-formatted text.
 Any text (except the characters <>&/"') will be displayed verbatim.